Profile for Mary Simon Leuci

 Areas of work

-Community development process and education, participatory planning processes, organizational learning, international community development
+Community development process and education, evaluation and impact, adult education, engagement, participatory planning processes, organizational learning and leadership, international development

-Dr. Mary Simon Leuci is the Community Development Program Director for University of Missouri Extension and Assistant Dean for the College of Food, Agriculture and Natural Resources, and provides state leadership for programming.
-Prior to her current role, as a state specialist she worked with University of Missouri Extension faculty, communities and organizations on a variety of issues.
+Dr. Mary Simon Leuci is the director of evaluation and engaged scholarship for MU Extension and Engagement.
+In this capacity, she also directs the Missouri Campus Compact which promotes engagement within higher education across Missouri higher education.
+Prior to these roles, she served as the Community Development Program Director for University of Missouri Extension and Assistant Dean for the College of Food, Agriculture and Natural Resources, and provided state leadership for programming.
+Earlier, as a state specialist she worked with University of Missouri Extension faculty, communities and organizations on a variety of issues.
 She was a co-founder of the Community Development Academy, provided action planning training and workshops across Missouri and throughout the U.S. for community and economic development practitioners and community leaders, and served as member of the multi-state team with co-authored a participatory action planning publication entitled Vision to Action: Take Charge Too.
 She co-authored the national USDA white paper on core competencies for extension community development, served on the National Council for Community Development Extension, and served on the national work group to develop strategic directions for community development extension.

 During her career at the University, Mary has actively contributed to teams engaged in the development of community information networks, improvement of rural health care via organization of several statewide satellite teleconferences, and development materials to facilitate community-based leadership development.
 She has developed and managed several university-based clearinghouses and information centers to provide information and assistance to rural communities, community economic development, and alternative agriculture.